Aydin-ab/dbsys/README.md

 In this way we made sure that the replacer was rightfully assigned when the BMTest2020 main use "FIFO" or "LIFO" or "LRUK" as arguments.

+We also modified the BufMgr.java class file as it was lacking a getReplacer() function in the BufMgr Class

+  /** Return the replacer attribute.
+   *
+   * @return the first page id of the new pages.
+   */
+  public Replacer getReplacer() {

+	  return replacer;

+  }